Share On

 External Parasites

-Unfortunately for rabbit residents, they can be affected by a number of external parasites just like other residents.
-The most common of these are fleas and mites, but ticks and fly larvae can also be an issue.
+Unfortunately, rabbit residents can be affected by a number of external parasites just like other residents.
+The most common of these are fleas and mites, but ticks and fly larvae (discussed below) can also be an issue.
 Observe residents for scratching behavior, as this can indicate the presence of parasites.
 Take a good look at their fur and skin, and be sure to check in those ears!
 Make this a part of a regular health check and discuss treatment options with your veterinarian.
 For now, let’s take a closer look at some of these external parasites.

 • Mites are highly contagious.
 There are 3 main types of mites you may run into while caring for rabbit residents.